gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory4/US4 Use Case Textual Description.md

     - *Secondary*: None
 - **Pre-Conditions**: The player has selected a schematic from the history of copied ones, and said history is not empty.
 - **Main Flow**:
-    1. The player presses the place keybind (left click by default).
+    1. The use case starts when the player presses the place keybind (left click by default).
     2. Then places the displayed schematic in the game world.

 - **Alternative Flows**